dterracino/EmbeddedFiniteStateMachine/Doc/doc.md

 #### Transition: Stage1ToStopCooling
 ##### No Output Actions
 ##### Condition
  ( !
 IsHvacCallingForCooling OR !
-IsBlowerOn )
+IsBlowerOn OR  IsTestingModeRequested )
 #### Transition: EvapToStopCooling
 ##### No Output Actions
 ##### Condition
  ( !
 IsHvacCallingForCooling OR !
-IsBlowerOn )
+IsBlowerOn OR  IsTestingModeRequested )
 #### Transition: StopCoolingToIdle
 ##### No Output Actions
 ##### Condition